|Front page › Concepts › Intelligent distribution algorithm||Search|

 If there are several possible lending branches, then a weighted random selection is made.
 There are four possible scenarios for the random draw:

-If an item is to be distributed to a media hotel, this is selected using a simple order of priority (1, 2, 3...) configured with the Priority of media hotel branch parameter.
+For both fixed and floating items, if an item is to be distributed to a media hotel, the media hotel branch is selected using a simple order of priority (1, 2, 3...) configured with the Priority of media hotel branch parameter.
 The first media hotel from the prioritized list that is below the meter-max is selected.
 However, for each individual branch, a Branch preferred media hotel can be indicated.
 If the item has a fixed relationship to a branch and the branch lists a preferred media hotel, then the item is assigned to that media hotel if space is available.
 If space is not available, then the general order of priority will be used.